Developing a Framework for an Effective Content Marketing Strategy – Part 2

 Map the Content Audit against the Buying Process

 For this next stage, you want a matrix where you can plot the buying personas across the top and the buying process down the side.
 You can then fill in the boxes with the content you have on your site that matches each intersection.
 For example, if you have a buying guide on your site, ask yourself which buying persona(s) this ‘speaks to’ and at what stage of the buying process does it add value.
-(For information on how to conduct an effective content audit, please consult part one of our guide.)

 Identify the Gaps, Prioritise Improving Existing Content